varlesh/oreo-cursors/README.md

 3. Create a file called colours.conf with colourname and colour value in hex, separated with =.
 For example:

 ```
-# Name = Colour LabelColour ShadowColour ShadowOpacity
-black_mod = #424242 #FFF #222 0.4

-# This is a comment
+black_mod = color: #424242, label: #FFF, shadow: #222, shadow-opacity: 0.4, stroke: #fff, stroke-opacity: 1, stroke-width: 1

+# Lines with # are skipped.

+Also follow the first Intro section from generator/colours.conf for more details.
 ```
-It's most likely to have some contents in the colours.conf, remove and insert lines according to your likings.
-Do note that if you don't specify the LabelColour, ShadowColour, ShadowOpacity, they will be default to #FFF, #000, 0.3 respectively.

-4. Run `ruby convert.rb`.
-This will convert your colours and map it to the cursors.
+(`make build` automatically runs the convert.rb file)

-5. Follow [Manual Install](https://github.com/Souravgoswami/oreo-cursors#manual-install) for build and installation.
+4. Follow [Manual Install](https://github.com/Souravgoswami/oreo-cursors#manual-install) for build and installation.